-Domain de l’A History, Overview
+Domaine de l’A History, Overview

 Even though it was a relatively small parcel of vines, at this point in his career, Stephane Derenoncourt did not have the funds to buy his vineyard.
-To raise capitol. he put together a group of 200 friends and associates that each put up about $1,000.
+To raise capital, he put together a group of 200 friends and associates that each put up about $1,000.
 In return, every investor was given 7 cases of wine and Domaine de l’A was born!

 Domaine de l’A is located in the commune of Sainte-Colombe in the Cotes de Castillon appellation, just due east of St. Emilion.
 In fact, the estate of Domaine de l’A is close to some very good St. Emilion estates.
-For example Valandraud, Faugeres and Fleur Cardinale are just down the road.
+For example, Valandraud, Faugeres, and Fleur Cardinale are just down the road.

 Doamine de l’A Vineyards, Terroir, Grapes, Winemaking

-The vineyard has a south facing exposure and is planted to a vine density of 7,000 vines per hectare.
+The vineyard has a south-facing exposure that is planted to a vine density of 7,000 vines per hectare.
 The density has increased dramatically since it was first purchased by Derenoncourt.
 At the time of the purchase in 1999, the vineyard was planted to a density of 3,000 vines per hectare, or even less in some parts.

 Domaine de l’A strives to do as much biodynamic farming as possible.
-Sustainable farming is a practice the owner, Stephane Derenoncourt believes deeply in for his own vineyards, and in many of the vineyards he consults for.
+Sustainable farming is a practice the owner, Stephane Derenoncourt believes deeply in for his own vineyards, and in many of the vineyards, he consults for.

-The use of open top tanks provides a view of the cap, which they keep submerged and allows for the ability to decide the number and intensity of cap punching’s on a vat by vat basis.
-Malolactic fermentation takes place in barrel.
+The use of open-top tanks provides a view of the cap, which they keep submerged and allows for the ability to decide the number and intensity of cap punching’s on a vat by vat basis.
+Malolactic fermentation takes place in barrels.
 The wine is aged in 50% new, French oak barrels.
 On average, close to 2,500 cases of wine are produced of Domaine de l’A each year.

 Serving and Decanting Domaine de l’A with Wine, Food, Pairing Tips

-Domaine de l’A is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted braised and grilled dishes.
-Domaine de l’A is also good when matched with Asian dishes, hearty fish courses like tuna, mushrooms and pasta.
+Domaine de l’A is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Domaine de l’A is also good when matched with Asian dishes, hearty fish courses like tuna, mushrooms, pasta, and hard or soft cheeses.